yenniejun/yenniejun.github.io/src/content/books/20190612 everything-here-is-beautiful.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/34262106-everything-here-is-beautiful"
 rating: 4.5
+description: "Stunningly written.
+This book really resonated with me.
+Lee pieced together so many different cultures and ideas in such a beautiful way.
+Her language was so well crafted and there was so much nuance to her story.
+Word pictures everywhere!!"
 ---
 Stunningly written.
 This book really resonated with me.
 Lee pieced together so many different cultures and ideas in such a beautiful way.
 Her language was so well crafted and there was so much nuance to her story.
 Word pictures everywhere!!